singnet/dev-portal/tutorials/publish/index.md

 Replace `MY_ID_NAME` by an id to identify your key in the `SNET CLI`.
 This id will not be seen by anyone.
-It's just a way to make it easier for you to refer to your private key (you may have many, btw) in following `snet` commands.
+It's just a way to make it easier for you to refer to your wallet (you may have many, btw) in following `snet` commands.
 This alias is kept locally in the container and will vanish when it's shutdown. `KEY_TYPE` can be either

 * key